zio/zio/docs/guides/migrate/migration-guide.md

 ```

 :::note
-In ZIO 2.x, the `ZIO#provide` method—together with its variant `ZIO#provideSome`—is a default and easier way of injecting dependencies to the environmental effect.
-We do not require creating the dependency graph manually, it will be automatically generated.
-In contrast, the `ZIO#provideLayer`—and its variant `ZIO#provideSomeLayer`—is useful for low-level and custom cases like.
+In ZIO 2.x, the `ZIO#provide` method — together with its variant `ZIO#provideSome` — is a default and easier way of injecting dependencies to the environmental effect.
+We do not have to create the dependency graph manually, it will be built automatically.
+In contrast, the `ZIO#provideLayer` — and its variant `ZIO#provideSomeLayer` — is useful for low-level and custom cases.
 :::

 ### ZLayer Debugging